sriharsha0806/Video-Object-Segmentation/README.md

  and  a Baseline Model is created based on Majority Voting

 A Proposed method is then applied on Baseline Model.
 Which gives Object Semgented Model better than the Models described Above.
+The visualization of algorithm model can be understood from PA5_b.ipynb.

 Reference: